NethServer/ns8-docs/subscription.rst

 Scheduled updates
 =================

-An overnight scheduled task installs software updates available from managed software repositories.
-The task runs daily, from Tuesday through Friday, within a randomly selected time slot between midnight and 6 AM.
+A scheduled overnight task automatically installs software updates available from Nethesis-managed repositories.
+This task runs daily from Tuesday through Friday, within a randomly selected time slot between midnight and 6 AM.
+The randomization helps distribute the load on network and server resources.
+The updates include:

-This variability helps distribute the load on the network and servers.
+- **Operating system**: Updates are sourced from the DNF repositories labeled ``ns-baseos`` and ``ns-appstream``.
+These repositories provide delayed snapshots of Rocky Linux repositories to avoid distributing updates that could cause unexpected issues.

-Updates concern:
+- **Core components**: Updates are fetched from the ``subscription`` repository.

-- **Operating system**: updates are sourced from Nethesis managed repositories, specifically from DNF repositories labeled as ``ns-baseos`` and ``ns-appstream``.
-These repositories provide delayed snapshots of Rocky Linux repositories, aiming to prevent the distribution of updates that may lead to unexpected issues.
+- **Applications**: Updates are also sourced from the ``subscription`` repository.

-- **Core components**: Updates are fetched from the ``subscription`` repository
+Managed repositories follow a conservative update policy to ensure stability and thorough testing of updates, making them suitable for automated updates.

-- **Applications**: Updates are fetched from the ``subscription`` repository
+It is possible to override the managed update policy by manually installing or updating core components or applications via the Software Center page.
+The metadata for applications and core components from the ``subscription`` repository is refreshed hourly in the Software Center.

 Remove the subscription